-In considering how the Treaty may be applied to health there are (therefore) at least two broad approaches - one which is founded on the text or wording of the Treaty, and the other which is based on broader and more interpretive principles.
+In considering how the Treaty may be applied to health there are (therefore) at least two broad approaches - one which is founded on the text or wording of the Treaty, and the other which is based on broader and more interpretive principles - such as those mentioned within the Treaty of Waitangi/Waitangi Tribunal Act.

 By first examining the Treaty text it is clear that both versions (Māori and English) make particular references to health and which are again consistent with the various concerns that originally informed the Treaty in 1840.
-In the English version of the Treaty Article 2 emphasises property rights and Article 3 stresses individual rights.
+In the English version of the Treaty, Article 2 emphasises property rights and Article 3 stresses individual rights.
 There is a guarantee of "royal protection" and that Māori will be afforded the same "Rights and Privileges of British Subjects".
 As well, the pre-amble to the Treaty further sets out the desire to "protect" Māori rights and "to secure the enjoyment of peace and good order".
 The pre-amble also highlights the need for intervention and the fact that un-managed colonisation is unlikely to result in a positive outcome - for Māori at least.